ayaeide/ayaeide.github.io/_pages/about.md

 `Decentralized Internet`: My interest in decentralized systems arises from a desire to explore structures that empower users and reduce platform dominance.
 These systems align with my broader goal of promoting user autonomy by minimizing the influence of centralized entities.

-`Accessibility and Inclusive Design`: A11y has always been a passion of mine.
-At Meta Japan, we launched the Disability@Meta Tokyo chapter to raise awareness about the challenges faced by people with disabilities and to advocate for more inclusive communities.